Hampstead VillageHampstead.

 In the 18th century Hampstead rivalled Bath as a fashionable spa resort.
 The wells that brought the crowds have long since dried up but traces survive.

-Before the Underground made Hampstead a desirable commuter suburb it was a destination in its own right, a spa town perched on the hill north of London drawing Londoners who could not afford the journey to Bath or Tunbridge Wells.
-At its peak in the 1730s Flask Walk rang with the sound of fiddles and the clinking of chalybeate water glasses.
+Before the Underground made Hampstead a desirable commuter suburb, it was a destination in its own right: a small spa town perched on the hill north of London, drawing Londoners who could not afford the journey to Bath or Tunbridge Wells.
+At its peak in the 1730s, Flask Walk rang with the sound of fiddles and the clinking of chalybeate-water glasses.

 B